ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/263213 Packaged Engine Generators.md

    1. Included in the purchase of the engine generator and automatic transfer & bypass isolation switch the equipment supplier shall:
       1. Furnish the services of a factory certified technician during the start-up and adjustment period to insure that all items furnished are in proper operating condition.
    1. Technician must be completely knowledgeable in the operation, maintenance and start-up of the mechanical and electrical systems of the engine generator and automatic transfer & bypass isolation switch systems.
-   1. The technicians will instruct the NREL personnel regarding the operation and maintenance of all items supplied.
+   1. The technicians will instruct the Owner personnel regarding the operation and maintenance of all items supplied.
    1. Supply written handouts during the training period, and these handouts should be suitable for future reference after the training period is completed.
    1. Minimum required time on site by technician.
    1. One day prior to start up to inspect entire installation and perform pre-start-up activities.
    1. One days at start-up to test operation and conduct acceptance tests.
    1. 4 hours training period detailing all preventative maintenance and normal operational conditions.
 1. SUBMITTALS
    1. Bid Submittal Requirements
    1. Miscellaneous Information to be furnished with bid
    1. Weight of engine generator skid